 Some development projects within the State of Washington are subject to Chapter 43.21C of the Revised Code of Washington (RCW) - the State Environmental Policy Act (SEPA).
 SEPA requires that Historic and Cultural Preservation be considered as part of the environmental review process.
 This report has been written to meet the standards required by SEPA.
 It has been prepared by a professional archaeologist who meets the requirements of the U.S. Secretary of the Interior.
 The local authority administering this SEPA action is the City of Puyallup (City).
-The City oversees/reviews cultural resources within its jurisdiction in cooperation with the Washington State Department of Archaeology and Historic Preservation (DAHP).
+The City reviews cultural resources within its jurisdiction in cooperation with the Washington State Department of Archaeology and Historic Preservation (DAHP).
+During SEPA review, the Puyallup Tribe of Indians provided comment that due to the Project's close proximity to the former channel of the Puyallup River, known previous ownership by Puyallup tribal members through Indian Allotments, and location within the former bounds of the Puyallup Reservation, they were requesting additional subsurface survey on a more closely spaced 15-meter interval.
+The revision to this report is undertaken to fulfill this comment.